Carlos Correa Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Rays pitching staff ranks 20th in the league.
+- The Rays pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.60).
+- The Rays have a 3.56 team ERA that ranks third among all MLB pitching staffs.

-- Rays pitchers combine to allow 61 home runs (one per game), the seventh-fewest in the league.
+- Rays pitchers combine to give up the sixth-fewest home runs in baseball (61 total, one per game).

-- Armstrong will take the mound to start for the Rays, his first of the season.
+- The Rays will look to Glasnow (0-0) in his third start this season.

-- The 32-year-old right-hander has pitched out of the bullpen one time this season.
+- His last appearance was on Saturday against the Boston Red Sox, when the righty threw 5 1/3 innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.